Budget Surplus: Maximizing Financial Resources for Economic Growth

 • Expenses: These are the government's spending on programs, services, and debt payments.

 Let's take a look at an example to understand this concept better.
 In 2019, Canada recorded a budget surplus of $3.1 billion.
 This surplus allowed the government to invest in infrastructure projects, reduce debt, or even provide tax cuts to its citizens.
-Having a budget surplus gives the government more resources to support economic and stability.
+Having a budget surplus gives the government more resources to support economic growth and stability.

 Benefits of Budget Surplus